 - According to a recent study conducted by the Govt. of India, the State of Gujarat has the highest number of police officers that belongs to the ethnic Muslim community.
 Muslims in Gujarat are vibrant, and a prospering community unlike many other states in India.

-In lieu of the above, Mr. President, I urge you to consider all facts and information presented herein and thoroughly assess this matter to issue an Executive Order to grant a U.S. visa to Modi, so as America, we can do, what we always do- the right thing.
+In lieu of the above, Mr. President, I urge you to consider all facts and information presented herein and thoroughly assess this matter to issue an Executive Order to invite Modi to the United States; we can do, what we always do- the right thing.
 As highlighted in the Congressional report, Modi’s chances of becoming the next Prime Minister of India remains enormously high.
-It is in our best interest to have this man lead India to better governance and prosperity that will only directly benefit the American economy.I Agree (289)
+It is in our best interest to have this man lead India to better governance and prosperity that will only directly benefit the American economy.I Agree (409)

 |Save as PDF||Print The Petition|